-Current projects
+Current major projects

 Military Housing - During the Fort Ord base closure process, the U.S. Army retained certain properties for its own use.
 A partnership between the U.S. Army and the development firm, Clark-Pinnacle, to rebuild the Ord Military Community (the Residential Communities Initiative — “RCI”) located just north of Seaside Highlands, exemplifies new housing creation for locally assigned military.
 Marina Heights - This entitled residential project intends to provide 1,050 single-family and townhomes within the City of Marina’s portion of the former Fort Ord.
 This project has no commercial elements.